ehlesp/smallab-k8s-pve-guide/G001 - Hardware setup.md

 - If you don't have it already, get an UPS.
 Running a server without one is risking damage or, at least, data losses in case of outages or electric spikes.

-Although a hardware setup like this won't allow you to use things usually found in professional environments (RAID storage configurations, high availability, etc), you will get a decent small homelab for your personal usage.
+A hardware setup like this won't allow you to use features usually found in professional environments such as RAID storage or high availability.
+Still, it will be enough for you to build a decent personal homelab.

 ## References